Mike Slinn

 Audio Settings

 OBS Studio does not know about mono channels, only stereo channels.
-This causes 2 problems:
+This causes two problems:

 2. OBS Studio has no provision for adjusting the volumes of the left and right channels independently.
 Use RME TotalMix to adjust the mix for the AES Loopback channels.